Abu Walid al-Masri

-Mustafa Hamid (مصطفى حامد; born March 1945 in Alexandria, Kingdom of Egypt), also known as Abu Walid al-Masri (أبو وليد المصري) and Hashim al-Makki (هاشم المكّي), is a journalist who in the 1980s fought as an Islamic jihad volunteer during the Soviet–Afghan War.
+Mustafa Hamid (مصطفى حامد; born March 1945), also known as Abu Walid al-Masri (أبو وليد المصري) and Hashim al-Makki (هاشم المكّي), is an Egyptian journalist who in the 1980s fought as an Islamic jihad volunteer during the Soviet–Afghan War.
 He is reported to have been an al-Qaeda advisor and taught at the Al Farouq training camp in the 1990s.
-He served as a bureau chief in Afghanistan for Al Jazeera from 1998–2001, before leaving for Iran.
+He served as a bureau chief in Afghanistan for Al Jazeera from 1998 to 2001, before leaving for Iran.

 He was arrested in 2003 and placed under house arrest for eight years.
 He was released in 2011 and returned to Egypt after its revolution.

 Personal life

 Mustafa Hamid was born in 1945 in the city of Alexandria, in the then Kingdom of Egypt.
 He became a journalist.
 While living in Kabul, Afghanistan, Mustafa Hamid married Rabiah Hutchinson, an Australian convert.
 In Kabul, Hutchinson was regarded for her medical knowledge.
-His daughter is married to Al-Qaeda's suspected defacto leader Saif al-Adel with whom she has five children.
+His daughter Asma is married to Al-Qaeda's suspected leader Saif al-Adel, with whom she has five children.
+A son of his, Khalid Mustafa Hamid, was killed in 1988 at 14 years old in the Paktia province of Afghanistan, as a result of a detonation of unexploded ordnance at the Jawar military training base for Afghan Arabs, which had been left there as a result of a Soviet attack on the base a few years prior.

 Activities

-After the Soviets invaded Afghanistan, at the age of nearly 40, he went there to fight as an Islamic jihad volunteer, along with many other men from the Mideast, who became known as the "Afghan Arabs."
+After the Soviets invaded Afghanistan, at the age of nearly 40, he went there to fight as an Islamic jihad volunteer, along with many other men from the Mideast, who became known as the "Afghan Arabs".
 During the 1980s, the United States provided some support to the mujahideen resistance to the Soviet Union, primarily through the CIA.
 Hamid became known by his kunya as Abu Walid al-Masri.